 The procedure for resolving a case of psychological or sexual harassment can involve either an informal resolution or a formal complaint.

-Managerial action includes all actions taken by people and departments in charge (a line manager or immediate supervisor, Human Resources, Student Affairs department, Doctoral School) to promote best practices and resolve situations requiring intervention.
+Managerial action includes all actions taken by people and departments in charge (a line manager or immediate supervisor, Human Resources, Student Affairs, Doctoral School) to promote best practices and resolve situations requiring intervention.

 However, sometimes these measures may not be appropriate or may not resolve a situation.
 In these cases, a formal approach is required.

-What is the procedure for lodging a formal complaint?
+What is the procedure to file a formal complaint?

-The Respect Cell or Ombudsperson will examine your complaint and decide whether to open a formal internal or external investigation.
-The decision to open such a procedure is taken by the EPFL President.
-A formal complaint can lead to official sanctions.
+The RCO or Ombudsperson will examine your complaint and evaluate whether to open a formal internal or external investigation.
+The decision to open an external investigation is taken by the EPFL President.
+A formal complaint can lead to sanctions.

 You will be notified of decisions and your options for recourse at every stage of the process.